Vishnu-CIE-Interview/URL-Lookup-API/README.md

 $ curl -X GET "http://0.0.0.0:5000/urlinfo?query=http://www.amazon.com" -H "accept: application/json" -H "X-Api-Key: user-token-555"
 ```

-Here, the URL `'http://www.amazon.com'` is provided as a query parameter for lookup, and the token used for authentication is 'user-token-555', which is pre-registered with the server.
+Here, the URL `http://www.amazon.com` is provided as a query parameter for lookup, and the token used for authentication is 'user-token-555', which is pre-registered with the server for this test.

 The response payload to this request will be as follows, along with a 200 status code.
 The URL is classified as **Benign**.
 ```shell